Bill of Rights

 • To be afforded privacy in treatment and in caring for his or her personal needs.

-• To keep (in his or her room) and display personal possessions, pictures and furnishings in keeping with safety requirements and other resident’s rights.
+• To keep (in their room) and display personal possessions, pictures, and furnishings in keeping with safety requirements and other resident’s rights.

-• To be informed of his or her medical condition, treatment and proposed course of treatment.
+• To be informed of their medical condition, treatment and proposed course of treatment.

 • To give or refuse consent to treatment, including medication, in accordance with the law, and to be informed of the consequences of giving or refusing consent.

-• To have the opportunity to participate fully in making a decision, and obtaining an independent medical opinion concerning any aspect of his or her care, including any decision concerning his or her admission, discharge or transfer to or from a nursing home.
+• To have the opportunity to participate fully in making a decision, and obtaining an independent medical opinion concerning any aspect of their care, including any decision concerning their admission, discharge, or transfer to or from a personal care home.

-• To have his or her medical records kept confidential in accordance with the law.
+• To have their medical records kept confidential in accordance with the law.

-• To receive reactivation and assistance towards independence consistent with his or her requirements.
-To communicate in confidence
+• To receive rehabilitation and assistance towards independence consistent with their requirements.

 • Every resident who is being considered for restraints has the right to be fully informed about the procedures and the consequences of receiving or refusing them.

-• To communicate in confidence, to receive visitors of his or her choice, and to consult in private with any person without interference.
+• To communicate in confidence, to receive visitors of their choice, and to consult in private with any person without interference.

 • Every resident whose death is likely to be imminent has the right to have members of the resident’s family present twenty-four hours per day.